 |Milk chocolate contains 44 mg of theobromine per oz.||Semisweet chocolate contains 150mg/oz.|

 Your veterinarian will be able to assess whether your French Bulldog needs immediate medical attention if you know how much chocolate he has eaten.
 Dogs tend to experience moderate signs of chocolate toxicity when they absorb 20 mg of methylxanthines per kilogram of body weight.

 The heart symptoms of chocolate toxicity can be detected at doses as low as 40 mg/kg, and seizures can occur at levels as high as 60 mg/kg.

 One ounce of milk chocolate is a hazardous dose of chocolate for every pound of body weight.
 Considering Hershey’s Milk Chocolate bars weigh 1.55 ounces, just one bar of chocolate can be harmful, especially to small dogs.

-It is safe for large dogs to consume a small piece of chocolate cake or a small piece of a chocolate bar; however, you should never give your dog chocolate as a treat.
+It is safe for large dogs to consume a small piece of chocolate cake or a small chocolate bar; however, you should never give your dog chocolate as a treat.

 The following site has a great toxicity tracker for chocolates and is an excellent tool for helping you figure out if your dog has consumed a toxic dose.